Ebuall/Snake-game/README.md

-A minimal snake game in plain JS with React" https://snake-game-dnqtscaiyl.now.sh/dist/
+A minimal snake game in plain JS with React
+https://snake-game-dnqtscaiyl.now.sh/dist/